voxel51/fiftyone/examples/dataset_creation/disk_datasets/README.md

 </annotation>
 ```

-When writing datasets in this format, samples with no values for certain (like
+When writing datasets in this format, samples with no values for certain
-`pose` in the above example) are left empty.
+attributes (like `pose` in the above example) are left empty.

 ### Python library